War of the League of Cognac: Siege of Naples

 The looting of Rome, and the consequent removal of Clement from any real role in the war, prompted frantic action on the part of the French.
 On 30 April 1527, Henry VIII and Francis signed the Treaty of Westminster, pledging to combine their forces against Charles.
 Francis, having finally drawn Henry VIII into the League, sent an army under Odet de Foix and Pedro Navarro, Count of Oliveto through Genoa—where Andrea Doria had quickly joined the French and seized much of the Genoese fleet—to Naples, where it proceeded to dig itself in for an extended siege.

 Siege of Genoa

 Doria, however, soon deserted the French for Charles.
 The siege collapsed as plague broke out in the French camp, killing most of the army along with Foix and Navarro.
-Andrea Doria's offensive in Genoa (where he soon broke the blockade of the city and forced the surrender of the French at Savona), together with the decisive defeat of a French relief force under François de Bourbon, Comte de Saint-Pol at the Battle of Landriano, ended Francis's hopes of regaining his hold on Italy.
+Andrea Doria's offensive in Genoa (where he soon broke the blockade of the city and forced the surrender of the French at Savona), together with the decisive defeat of a French relief force under François de Bourbon, Count of Saint-Pol at the Battle of Landriano, ended Francis's hopes of regaining his hold on Italy.

+Siege of Monopoli

+The Siege of Monopoli in March-May 1529 was an episode of the War of the League of Cognac.
+This last episode was very important for the reconquest of several ports in Puglia, which for years had been in the hands of the Republic of Venice and the Kingdom of France.
+The siege saw the Republic of Venice as the effective victor.
+However Monopoli was surrendered to the Spanish a few months after this victory.